ngxs/store/docs/advanced/actions-life-cycle.md

 }
 ```

-Imagine a component where you've got a button, that dispatches the `GetTickets` action on click:
+Imagine a component where you've got a button that dispatches the `GetTickets` action on click:

 ```ts
 @Component({